Last Updated on April 13, 2025 by Maged kamel

 Join points OA’ to get the U-direction.
 Join the two points O and B’ to get the V- direction for the normal view, the view from which the x and y axes are orthogonal in the normal view.

-The directions of both the U and V axes are shown in the next slide image.
+The next slide image shows the directions of both the U and V axes.

-To get U and V directions in the normal view where x and y are 90 degrees from each other, We join Point C with Point A’ to get the U direction.
-To get the V direction we join Point C with Point B’.
-The directions of both the U and V axes are shown in the next slide image.
+In the standard view, where x and y are 90 degrees from each other, we join Point C with Point A’ to get the U direction.
+To get the V direction, we join Point C with Point B’.
+The next slide image shows the directions of both the U and V axes.

 For the orientation of two axes Ixy and Ix, so the x-axis is horizontal, we can find that point E is the point at which Ix’ = Ix at 2θ = zero and Ix’y’ =-Ixy since the line OE is the horizontal line, while point A’ has Ix’=Iy and Ix’y’=+Ixy.